Excellence. Trust. Respect. Responsibility. Our core values guide what we do and how we do it.

 Every member of Vermilion, from the Board to our staff, understands they have a fiduciary and ethical duty to the company and its stakeholders, including the obligation to act honestly and in good faith.
 Our Code of Business Conduct and Ethics (“Code of Conduct”) outlines a framework of guiding principles for directors, officers, employees and contractors globally, and supports the personification of our core values and the demonstration of ethical business practices.
 G4-56

 The Code of Conduct is contained within each country-specific Employee Handbook, which are available in English and in our other major languages, including French, Dutch and German.
 These handbooks are available 24/7 on our company intranet, and also contain Vermilion’s country-specific policies, workplace guidelines, and employment obligations.

 Our employment obligations cover the following topics:

-Within the company, our President and CEO and our EVP People & Culture hold responsibility for these policies, while our entire executive team operates with an open-door policy for staff concerns about any of these issues.
-This is augmented by a confidential website email or link and phone number that allow staff to anonymously report concerns or seek advice from our Corporate Secretary, who is a partner of our external legal counsel and not a Vermilion employee.
-The Corporate Secretary can then take those concerns directly to the Board of Directors.
+Within the company, our President and CEO, and our Executive Vice President People and Culture, hold responsibility for these policies, while our entire executive team operates with an open-door policy for staff concerns about any of these issues.
+This is augmented by a confidential email option on our website and a phone number that allow staff and members of the public to anonymously report concerns or seek advice from our Corporate Secretary, who is a senior partner of our external legal counsel and not a Vermilion employee, can then take those concerns directly to the Board of Directors.